nickbailey/scordify19/README.md

 (which is to say, one in which the 19 tones of the octave are mapped onto a conventional keyboard by retuning it).

-Note that the supported syntax is a minute subset of lilypond's.
-This version doesn't work with "relative mode" input.

 ### Building ###
 Requres lex and a compiler.
 Type **make**.
 That is all.